albertkun/21S-ASIAAM-191A/readme.md

 ## Course Description

-Welcome to your journey into web programming and mapping!
-This course is designed for non-mappers and non-coders to bridge the divide between spatial data and using it in the non-profit world for acvitism, also known as civil society.
+Welcome to our journey into web programming and mapping!
+This course is designed for non-mappers and non-coders to bridge the divide between spatial data and using it in the non-profit world for acvitism.

 Spatial data is all around us, whether its survey information with zip codes or the various landmarks that comprise what people consider their